 - umbrellas, barriers, heaters and other articles used in connection with the outdoor consumption of food or drink

-This furniture will be required to be removable, which in principle this means it is not a permanent fixed structure, and is able to be moved easily, and stored away of an evening.
+This furniture must be removable, which in principle means it is not a permanent fixed structure, and is able to be moved easily, and stored away of an evening.

-The cost for a Pavement Licence will be £100.
+The application fee for a new Pavement Licence is £100.

 The Building and Planning Act has recently been amended, extending the provision for Pavement Licenses until 30 September 2022.